 If a resolution is not reached and the student desires to pursue the appeal, the student will state specifically the basis of the appeal in writing to the Vice President of Academic Affairs of the University.
-The Vice President will determine if the appeal does or does not meet the requirements of the policy; he/she will communicate the ruling in writing to the student.
+The Vice President will determine if the appeal does or does not meet the policy requirements; he/she will communicate the ruling in writing to the student.
 The decision rendered by the Vice President will be final.

-It is the responsibility of the student who requests educational accommodations to provide documentation prepared by a qualified professional based on the previously stated disability documentation.
+It is the student's responsibility who requests educational accommodations to provide documentation prepared by a qualified professional based on the previously stated disability documentation.
 The university does not offer students with disabilities the following: